New Zealand Grand Prix

 - Brabham BT23C (Roly Levis): New to Frank Williams Racing Cars for Piers Courage to race in F2 in 1968.
 Also raced by Jonathan Williams to win at Monza in June.
 To Roly Levis (New Zealand) and raced in the 1969 Tasman series and at Singapore, Batu Tiga and Fuji in the following months.
 Raced in the opening rounds of the 1969/70 New Zealand season and then sold to Baron Robertson who raced it Pukekohe in early December.
 Levis then tested the car for Robertson in practice for the Bay Park International at the end of December but crashed heavily at Rothmans corner, effectively writing off the car.
 Robertson acquired a replacement frame from Racing Frames in England and built a car which used a different chassis number.
 The original BT23C/7 frame was rebuilt as a Formula Ford and raced by Peter Haskett in the 1973/74 NZ season.
 This car found its way to Martin Smith in the UK in the late 1980s after which it was restored to BT23C specification.
 Then unknown until acquired by Bobby Rahal in the US and extensively rebuilt by Phil Simkin some time before 2004.
 With Justin Segel (West Bloomfield, MI) in 2003.
 For sale in 2006 when said to have been owned by Tom Claridge (Fremont, CA).
 To Ted Wentz (Villanova, PA) 2008.

 - Brabham BT23C (Laurence Brownlie): The prototype BT23C was used at the end of the 1967 season by Jack Brabham and Frank Gardner and then sold to Frank Williams for Picko Troberg to drive, but not start, at Hockenheim in April 1968.
 It was then used briefly in F3 by Harry Stiller but wasn't seen again until October 1968 when Piers Courage took it over for the Albi F2 race, his regular BT23C/07 having been "sold to Tasmania" (Autosport 25 Oct 1968 p14).
 Then to Laurence Brownlie (Kelso, South Island, New Zealand), possibly leased by Williams, and raced in the 1969 Tasman series before returning to Europe for Graham McRae to drive in the 1969 F2 series, entered by Williams again.
-Not seen after July 1969 but reappeared in April 1970 when advertised by Bobby Howlings.
+Last raced in July 1969, then advertised by Alan Grant (Winkfield Row, Berkshire) in August and reappeared in April 1970 when advertised by Bobby Howlings.
 Sold to Rodney Seow in Singapore but never raced.
 Traded together with Seow's Brabham BT9 to Mike Truter by 1980 and sold on to Brian Wilson (Australia) about 1983.
 Wilson imported the cars to Australia, had the BT23C restored and raced it in historic racing for more than 20 years.
-Sold to Chad Parrish (Sydney, Australia) early 2014.
+Sold to Chad Parrish (Sydney, NSW, Australia) early 2014.

 - Brabham BT21 (Bert Hawthorne): Bert Hawthorne worked at MRD during 1967 and in his spare time built up his own car using BT21 components.
 He fitted this with a twin-cam engine and took it to his native New Zealand for the 1967/68 Gold Star series.
 The car did not arrive in time for the Internationals and Hawthorne made his debut in the car at Timaru in February 1968.
 He drove it again the following season, from October 1968 to February 1969.
 Cary Taylor (Amberley, NZ) bought it for the 1969/70 season and he also drove it in the Singapore GP in April 1971.
 It 1973, it was bought by Frank Bray and used by him to create the Bray SMP2 sports car.
 Other components of the car were used to build a Formula Ford.